Yazan-Egbaria/appleseeds-final-project/README.md

 Start the development server:

-npm start
+npm run dev

-Open the app in your browser at http://localhost:3000.
+Open the app in your browser at http://localhost:5173.

 🔧 Firebase Configuration